RatJuggler/f4rside-site/README.md

 `npm` targets available during development:

-- start - runs [browser-sync](https://browsersync.io/) so you can see changes to the static files as they are made.
+- start - runs a development server so that you can see changes to the static files as they are made.
+- build - runs a deployment build (experimental, not integrated with docker build).

 ### Testing